jeremybmerrill/scotuslm/README.md

 TODO: write this bit.

 This implements a backoff scheme which, I'm told, resembles "Stupid Backoff" from _cite_.
 I call this backoff scheme the "Jeremy left his Jurafsky/Martin five states away" backoff.
+Smarter capitalization (downcase everything but proper nouns, i.e. things not in the wordlist that arrive capitalized.)

 #####TopicSimilarity
 This should really be called WordSimilarity. #TODO